w8s-class/CS1520-Class-Information/docs/presentations/overview/html-intro.md

 * Create github user
 * Join Slack chat
     * I will post the invite link to CourseWeb
+    * Message me **on Slack** with any information that is important to interact with you
+        * Preferred pronouns, preferred name, etc.
+        * Special accommodations in accordance with university policy
-    * Message me and give me your github username!
+        * your github username
 * Join github class group